-The book is organized into three parts.
-Part I deals with the virtualization process and the different types of virtualized environments.
-It explains how virtualization happens along with the various methods of virtualization, hypervisors, and the main categories of virtualization.
-It discusses server virtualization, desktop virtualization, and the various portable virtualization programs, emulators, and appliances.
-Part II details how virtualization interacts with the basic forensic process.
-It describes the methods used to find virtualization artifacts in dead and live environments, and identifies the virtual activities that affect the examination process.
+This book consists of three parts.
+Part I explains the process of virtualization and the different types of virtualized environments.
+Part II details how virtualization interacts with the basic forensic process, describing the methods used to find virtualization artifacts in dead and live environments as well as identifying the virtual activities that affect the examination process.
 Part III addresses advanced virtualization issues, such as the challenges of virtualized environments, cloud computing, and the future of virtualization.

 - Named a 2011 Best Digital Forensics Book by InfoSec Reviews